distanceworkshops/standrews-2019/adv/bibliography.md

   * Foster, S. D., & Bravington, M. V. (2012).
 A Poisson–Gamma model for analysis of ecological non-negative continuous data.
 Environmental and Ecological Statistics, 20(4), 533–552. http://doi.org/10.1007/s10651-012-0233-0
 * Comparison of negative binomial and quasi-Poisson
   * Ver Hoef, J. M., & Boveng, P. L. (2007).
 Quasi-Poisson vs. negative binomial regression: how should we model overdispersed count data?
 Ecology, 88(11), 2766–2772. http://doi.org/10.2307/25590942
-* Regarding negative binomial and the "quadratic assumption" in the variance.
-This is from "Zero-inflated models and generalized linear mixed models with R" by Zuur et al p.
-78-79:
-  * *"We applied a Poisson GLM and GAM on the data and discovered overdispersion; therefore we applied NB GLM and GAM models.
-These were better, and the NB GAM seems satisfactory but the estimated value of k in the NB variance term is relatively small, meaning that the model is allowing for variance.
-In other words, the large overdispersion in the Poisson GLM (and GAM) is being captured by the quadratic variance term in the NB distribution.
-That is like shooting a mosquito with a cannon.
-It does the job if it kills the mosquito, but do we really need it?
-Perhaps there is a reason for the overdispersion, and hiding it behind a quadratic variance component may mean that we miss some important information.
-In the simulation study of chapter 2, we saw that if the data are zero-inflated, which can cause overdispersion, an NB GLM will give biased parameters."*

 ### Smooths